-This is a defense mechanism.
-All snakes are nervous by nature, and avoid predators at all costs.
-Snakes that do not have fangs or venom, meanwhile, feel particularly exposed.
-If they convince predators that they are dangerous, they have more chance of being left alone by predators.
+Snakes are nervous by nature and avoid predators at all costs.
+Snakes that do not have fangs or venom feel particularly exposed in the wild.

 - The scarlet kingsnake has a blunt, red nose.
 The nose of the coral snake is considerably broader and black in color.

-- The tail of the scarlet kingsnake typically features all three colors in their tail.
-That means you’ll find red, black and yellow in their tail.
-A coral snake only has black and yellow in theirs.
+- The tail of the scarlet kingsnake usually features all three colors.
+You’ll find red, black and yellow in its tail.
+A coral snake only has black and yellow in its tail.

-- The belly of a scarlet kingsnake will feature traces of white, alongside red and black.
+- The belly of a scarlet kingsnake will feature traces of white, alongside the red and black.

-- The scales of the scarlet kingsnake are primarily deep red, hence the name.
-The snake will also feature yellow bands wrapped in black.
-The coral snake rhyme applies to this breed.
+- The scales of the scarlet kingsnake are primarily deep red, hence their name.
+The snake also has yellow bands wrapped in black.

-The scarlet kingsnake is mostly harmless and largely shy.
+Scarlet kingsnakes are harmless and largely shy.
 They will often set up home in rotting trees and under the bark.
 Naturally, this means they prefer humid temperatures.
-They are particularly populous in the state of Georgia.
+They are most populous in Florida, Georgia, Alabama, South Carolina, and North Carolina.

 The Florida scarlet snake is another coral snake lookalike.
-As the name suggests, these reptiles are particularly prominent in the sunshine state.
+As the name suggests, these snakes are often encountered in the sunshine state.

-Geography is the biggest difference between this breed and the similarly named scarlet kingsnake.
-Florida scarlet snakes are also deep red in color, with yellow and black bands on their scales.
+Geography is the biggest difference between this breed and the similarly-named scarlet kingsnake.
+Florida scarlet snakes are deep red in color, with yellow and black bands on their scales.

-However, the color shades are a little more muted on this breed.
+However, the color shades are a little more muted.
 In fact, some Florida scarlet snakes will have white bands as opposed to yellow.

-The biggest difference between coral and Florida scarlet snakes is the belly.
-A coral snake features all three colors on their belly.
-That of a Florida scarlet snake, meanwhile, is pure white.
+The main difference between coral and Florida scarlet snakes is the belly.
+A coral snake features all three colors on its belly.
+The belly of a Florida scarlet snake, however, is pure white.

-A Florida scarlet snake’s tail also has three colors; black, white and red.
-Coral snakes, as we know, have just two; black and yellow.
-This breed of snake also has a pointy red nose, rather than black.
+A Florida scarlet snake’s tail also has three colors: black, white, and red.
+Coral snakes have just two colors: black and yellow.
+This type of snake also has a pointy red nose, rather than a black nose.

-Like coral snakes, these reptiles love to burrow and live underground.
-Unlike coral snakes, however, they are entirely harmless to humans.
-They usually dwell within forests and farmland.
+Like coral snakes, these snakes like to burrow and live underground.
+Coral snakes usually dwell within forests and farmland.

-Just to create confusion, this breed defies the coral snake rhyme.
+Unfortunately, this snake defies the coral snake rhyme.
 The Sonoran shovel-nosed snake has markings of black, yellow and red – with the latter two shades touching.
-Despite this, no venom is found in this snake’s mouth.
-They may produce mildly toxic saliva.
+It’s not venomous, but may produce mildly toxic saliva.